abelsj60/my-site/app/data/the-story/story-chapter-one.md

 The boy began to sniffle.

 She smiled kindly, then knocked twice on the floor between them.
 A secret door opened.
 She dove in, disappearing for what seemed like hours.
-The boy's eyes were heavy when she flew out, clutching the very thing they'd sought — a glowing gold that was etched by purple incantations.
+The boy's eyes were heavy when she flew out, clutching the very thing they'd sought — a glowing gold lamp that was etched by purple incantations.

 "The adventure," she said, "matters most."